ToobLand/stb_app/README.md

 Studiebeest application react

-Old -unfinished project-
+# Old -unfinished project- deprecated
-if continue, create a new project! (with React + Vite)
+The new version is here: https://github.com/ToobLand/studiebeest-frontend With REACT + VITE in TYPESCRIPT